-Satellite images and tracking maps of Category 1 Hurricane Hanna 2020, July 22 - 27.
+Satellite images, weather maps and tracks of Category 1 Hurricane Hanna 2020, July 22 - 27.
 Max wind speed 90mph.

 Heavy rainfall from Hanna has already produced numerous reports of flash flooding across south Texas.
 Additional heavy rainfall will continue to result in life-threatening flash flooding over south Texas and northern Mexico, and isolated minor river flooding in south Texas.

 Surface observations along with radar and satellite imagery show that Hanna continues to weaken as it moves farther inland.
 There have been no recent observations of sustained tropical-storm-force winds, and Doppler velocities have continued to decrease.
 Based on these trends, the initial wind speed has been reduced to 30 knots.
 Hanna should continue to spin down while it moves over the high terrain of northeastern Mexico.
 The system is forecast to become a remnant low in 12-18 hours, and should dissipate over the mountains of Mexico by late Monday, if not sooner.